tridactyl/tridactyl/bug-message.md

 ## Problems with restricted pages

 ### A plea for a new permission allowing content scripts on restricted pages

+**Firefox devs seem dead against this, but we won't know for sure until we get a proper answer on bugzilla or the mailing lists (haven't asked yet, want to cut the question down).**

+**This section needs revision after my chat with andym.**

 If content scripts are permitted to run in all pages, if some suitably scary permission is accepted, issue 1, the most problematic issue, is dealt with entirely and simply, with, I argue, no significant loss of security for the user.